duythien/portfolio/README.md

 - Mentoring team members and perform code review infrastructure

 ### Senior devops at Tripolis Solutions(01/03/2018)-TODAY
 - DevOps Team Members work on the AWS Amazon Cloud, using key technology such Docker containers for Micro Services hosting and management, and are responsible to ensure 99.995% uptime of our production environment This includes our hosted SaaS application and other cluster or general hosting we implement.
-Team members build new architectural solutions using Micro Services, plan the rollout of new code and ensure the systems have high availability using monitoring software and clustering techniques.
-- Work with database solutions and NoSQL systems such as Hadoop, MongoDB, Rethink DB and PostgreSQL.
+- Work with database solutions and NoSQL systems such as  MongoDB, Rethink DB and PostgreSQL.
 The Database work includes backup, restore, partitioning, replicating, sharding and cluster management.
-We also implement bleeding edge solutions such as Twitter Storm, Snowplow EMR using Hadoop and cool tech such as Amazon Kinesis.
 - Defect management, general fault finding and proactive identification of risks to management and the cloud infrastructure.
 - Build new Cloud based integration solutions and regional Disaster Recovery mechanisms and global database clusters.